My PCA Project Design & Development Team?

 How does PCA handle ‘Feature Creep’?

-In addition to resulting in a more manageable Project budget and schedule, this keep-it-simple approach results in a more manageable budget and schedule, allows PCA to focus on building a strong foundation of known application essentials, and avoids reinvesting in items that are likely to change as the new application evolves and takes shape.
+this keep-it-simple approach results in a more manageable budget and schedule, allows PCA to focus on building a strong foundation of known application essentials, and avoids reinvesting in items that are likely to change as the new application evolves and takes shape.

 How does PCA manage change requests?